 To learn more about their amazing work or to get to know some of the elephants in need, click here!

 Also seen at David Sheldrick’s Wildlife Trust were a pair of Ostriches who were rescued.
-It’s amazing how when raised together from a very young age, completely different species can become friends and live together in harmony!
+It’s amazing how when raised together from a young age, different species can become friends!
 This ostrich (along with the other one seen there) appeared to think that it was a baby elephant, often playing among and with the herd of large, baby mammals.
 It would walk through mud, pick up tree branches to swing around, and poke some of the elephants!

 These Egrets can often be seen right around Lake Victoria.
-As wading birds, their primary food is fish so naturally they love hanging around near fishermen, waiting to see if they can sneak a meal!
-While the Great Egret (the one with the yellow bill to the left) had relatively low numbers in America due to hunting for it’s plumage, it’s a common bird in Africa.
-The Little Egret (the one perched on the boat) was similarly hunted for it’s plumage and it’s populations are now back to where they should be.
+Their primary food is fish so they love hanging around near fishermen, waiting to see if they can sneak a meal!
+While the Great Egret (the one with the yellow bill) had relatively low numbers in America due to hunting for it’s plumage, it’s a common bird in Africa.
+The Little Egret (the one perched on the boat) was similarly hunted and it’s populations are now back to where they should be.
 During their migration they stop at Lake Victoria and may reach over 25,000 at one time at the lake!

-This is a Rothschild Giraffe (named Kelly, who gave me lots of wonderful giraffe kisses!) at the Giraffe Center (African Fund for Endangered Wildlife) in Nairobi.
-This centers goal is to provide education to the local school groups (and to international tourists!) and to help increase the population of this endangered giraffe species through breeding programs and conservation efforts.
-To learn more about their conservation efforts, click here!
+This is a Rothschild Giraffe (Kelly, who gave me lots of giraffe kisses!) at the African Fund for Endangered Wildlife in Nairobi.
+This centers goal is to provide education to the local groups and visitors and help increase the population of this endangered giraffe species through conservation efforts.
+To learn more, click here!

 The Rothschild giraffe is only found in the grasslands of Eastern Africa and no where else.
-In the early 1980’s, there were roughly only 130 of these giraffes left, mainly due to habitat loss due to human development.
-Today, thanks to the efforts of conservationists, there are now over 300 Rothschild Giraffes scattered throughout Kenya’s National Parks!
+In the 1980’s, there were roughly 130 of these giraffes left, due to habitat loss from overdevelopment.
+Today, thanks to conservation efforts, there are now over 300 Rothschild Giraffes scattered throughout Kenya!

 Want to bring one of these animals to your home?
 Do it through art!
-Getting a Kenyan Wildlife Mug set is a great idea, but framed prints work too!
-Visit my Products Page to learn how to place an order today or visit my Etsy shop, The Art of Ecology, to see these photos and more as prints!
-Remember, a portion of all of the proceeds here goes back to support organizations like David Sheldrick’s Wildlife Trust and the African Fund for Endangered Wildlife, so every purchase is for a good cause!
+Getting a Kenyan Wildlife print set is a great idea, but stickers are wonderful too!
+A portion of all of the proceeds supports organizations like David Sheldrick’s Wildlife Trust and the African Fund for Endangered Wildlife!